pearcey08/WEB615/README.md

-WEB 615 Midterm Project:

-Paper for midterm project.
-References used for paper.
-All sources found.

-WEB 615 CLASS REPO (markdown test)
+WEB 615 CLASS REPO (practice repository)

 This is a repo for all files/projects for the WEB615 class.
 This is a repo for all files/projects for the WEB615 class.